dixie-chick/Documentation/README.md

 **Interval data** is spaced out evenly on a scale.
 Also known as integer data, interval data does not use decimal places and can't be subdivided.
 Interval data also can't be multiplied or divided.
 Because interval data is spaced out evenly, it can be grouped together or bucketed easily.
 For example, a set of integers 15, 4, 18, 10, 3 , and 5 could be collected as a group that is less than 20.
 Due to this property, interval data can be treated as a numerical data type or transformed into a nominal data type.

 Additionally, interval data can be generated through rounding continuous data at the cost of losing precision of the measurement.
 Therefore, interval data can be used by most statistical models as either a quantitative or qualitative variable, depending on the use case.

+P-Value: if p-value > 0.05, data is normally distributed